jessetane/udp-ws/readme.md

   node udp-ws/index.js
 ```

-TLS proxy of your choosing (TLS is required for PSK auth):
+TLS proxy of your choosing (TLS is required for safe PSK auth):
 ```
 server.com:443 <> server.com:8080
 ```